Merkoba/Hue/README.md

 "site_root"
 >The root url where the system will work.
 Needs a slash at the end.

+"image_storage_s3_or_local"
+>Whether to serve images locally or hosted on an S3 service.

 "main_room_id"
 >The name of the main room.
 This is the room that will be joined when going to the root url.
 This room is created automatically when first joined.
 To get ownership of the room "/claim secretpass" is needed.